cosmicfilament/React-Redux-Boilerplate/readme.md

 There is a suggested directory structure for the application but it is just there as a convenience.

-I am unable to run the jest test script unless I monkey patch the jest index.js file in node_modules.
-It is loading babel-core instead of @babel/core.
-Don't really know how to get around this.
-So to fix this issue open node_modules/babel-jest/build/index.js and find the string: babel-core.
-Change it to @babel/core and you are good to go.

 ## Sources

 I have borrowed techniques and ideas from a few articles that I have read which have helped me a lot, and which are listed below.